hphilpotts/veg-app-backend/README.md

 - `TestWeek` and associated imports, changes removed from `main` branch.

 24/02/23:
 - I'm now working on authorization to prevent users from accessing other users' documents.
 Firstly, `middleware/auth.js` renamed to `authentication.js` in order to differentiate from newly created `authorisation.js` middleware.

+25/02/23:
+- Authorisation checks tested in Postman and working ok.
+Added to other `Week` routes as required.
+Authentication check added to remaining `Week` routes.

 ## Current issues to resolve:
-- `week` and `food-item` controllers require refactoring: particularly abstraction of logic, possibly combining routes that perform similar functions.
+- `Week` and `Food-item` controllers require refactoring: particularly abstraction of logic, possibly combining routes that perform similar functions.
 - Daily entries into Week model are not typed as `ObjectId`.
-- Authorisation not yet implemented.

 ## Future features to implement:
 - 'Blacklisting' of tokens which required invalidation prior to their expiration time.